Bures geodesics and quantum metrology

 with $0 \leq \tau \leq \theta= \arccos \sqrt{F(\rho,\sigma)}$, where $F(\rho,\sigma)=(\tr |\sqrt{\sigma} \sqrt{\rho}|)^2$ is the fidelity between $\rho$ and $\sigma$, $|O|= \sqrt{O^\dagger O}$ stands for the modulus of the operator $O$, and h.c. refers to the Hermitian conjugate.
 The geodesic (\ref{eq-shortest_Bures_geodesics}) has a length $\theta$ equal to the arccos Bures distance $d_{\rm B} (\rho, \sigma)$, it is thus the shortest geodesic arc joining $\rho$ and $\sigma$.
 Recall that a curve is a geodesic if it has constant velocity and minimizes {\it locally} the length of curves between two points.
 In Riemannian manifolds, there exists in general geodesics joining two points which do not follow the shortest path from one point to the other.
 For instance, there are two geodesic arcs joining two non-diametrically opposite points on a sphere, namely the two arcs of the great circle passing through them; the smallest arc is the shortest geodesic, which minimizes the length globally, and the largest arc is another geodesic with a length strictly larger than the distance between its two extremities.
 On the other hand, if the two points on the sphere are diametrically opposite, there are infinitely many geodesics joining them, which have all the same length.

 In a similar way, we show in Sec.~\ref{sec_study_of_Bures_geodesics} that, depending on the two invertible mixed states $\rho$ and $\sigma$, there is either a finite or an infinite number of Bures geodesics joining $\rho$ and $\sigma$.
 The explicit form of these geodesics is given by a formula generalizing (\ref{eq-shortest_Bures_geodesics}) in Theorem~\ref{prop-Bures_geodesics} below.
 For generic invertible states $\rho$ and $\sigma\in \states$, the number of geodesics is finite and equal to $2^n$ (recall that $n = \dim \Hh$).
 The geodesics can be classified according to the number of times they bounce on the boundary of quantum states $\partial \states$ between $\rho$ and $\sigma$.
+Recall that $\partial \states$ is the set of non-invertible density matrices.
 The shortest geodesic (\ref{eq-shortest_Bures_geodesics}) is the only geodesic starting at $\rho$ and ending at $\sigma$ without intersecting the boundary (but it does so if one extend it after $\sigma$, as shown in~\cite{Ericson05}).